 Preparing snacks ahead of time also helps you adhere to the serving size of your snack item and avoid overeating.
 For example, if you are taking whole-grain crackers and the serving size is 14 crackers, put just that amount in a small bag or container.

-Remember to read the Nutrition Facts labels of your snack items to keep track of calories and other nutrients to ensure the snack is within your health goals.
+Remember to read the Nutrition Facts labels of your snack items to keep track of calories and other nutrients to ensure healthy snacking is within your goals.

 When should you snack?